Discrete Inclusions of C*-algebras: Preliminaries

 In fact we can concretely realize the unitary dual of $K\in\fgpBim(A)$ as \textbf{the conjugate bimodule} ${_A}\overline{K}_A.$ Here, $\overline K=\left\{\overline \xi\right\}_{\xi\in K}$ as a vector space, and whose $A$-$A$ bimodule structure is given by $a_1\rhd\overline{\xi}\lhd a_2:= \overline{a_2^*\rhd\xi\lhd a_1^*}$ for $\overline\xi\in \overline K$ and $a_1,a_2\in A.$ The left and right $A$-valued inner products ${_A}\langle \overline{\eta},\ \overline{\xi}\rangle :=\langle \eta\mid \xi\rangle_A$ and $\langle \overline\eta\mid \overline\xi\rangle_A:= {_A}\langle \eta,\ \xi \rangle. $ The corresponding evaluation and coevaluation can be expressed with respect to a finite right-$A$ Pimsner--Popa basis $\{u_i\}_1^n\subset K$ as:

 Further discussion on this structure are found in \cite[Example 2.15]{MR4139893}. \end{remark}

-\begin{remark} Every (algebraically) finitely generated Hilbert C*-module over a unital C*-algebra is fgp \cite[Thm 5.9]{MR1938798}, so $\Mod_{\sf{fg}}(A) =\fgpMod(A)$.
-We recall that every Hilbert C*-module is projective by \cite[Theorem 4.1]{2006math.....11349F}, but not necessarily finitely generated. \end{remark}

 Let A be a unital C*-algebra with trivial center ($A'\cap A=\bbC1$).
 We say that \textbf{$K\in\fgpBim(A)$ is simple} if $\End({}_AK_A) = \rCorr_{A-A}(K\to K)= \id_K\bbC,$ and call \textbf{$K$ irreducible} if its only fgp $A$-$A$ subbimodules are $K$ and $\{0\}.$ Since $\End({}_AK_A)$ is a finite dimensional C*-algebra as $K$ is fgp, it is easy to see that $K$ is simple if and only if it is irreducible.
-Since in particular $K_A\in \fgpMod(A),$ (${_A}K\in \fgpMod(A)$ as a left module) in fact, choosing right (left) finite Pimsner--Popa basis for $K$, one can see that $\End(K_A)$ (and $\End({_A}K)$) is a corner of a matrix algebra over $A,$ and so every endomorphism is adjointable and an $A$-linear combination of the rank-one operators $|\eta\rangle\langle \xi|$ for $\eta, \xi\in K,$ ie \emph{finite rank operators}, and in particular all right $A$-linear endomorphisms of $K$ are automatically adjointable.
-Even more is true as we will see in the following lemma, which highlights additional features of $\fgpBim(A)$ that will be particularly useful to us in this paper.
-Note that these same properties are not automatic for more general Hilbert C*-bimodules.
-We refer the interested reader to \cite{MR2465447} for remarks along these lines.
+One can see that $\End(K_A)$ (and $\End({_A}K)$) is a corner of a matrix algebra over $A,$ and so every endomorphism is adjointable and an $A$-linear combination of the rank-one operators $|\eta\rangle\langle \xi|$ for $\eta, \xi\in K,$ ie \emph{finite rank operators}, making all right (or left) $A$-linear endomorphisms of $K$ are automatically adjointable.
+The following lemma highlights additional features of $\fgpBim(A)$ that will be particularly useful to us in this paper.

 \begin{lem} Let $A$ be a unital C*-algebra with trivial center and let ${}_A X_A$ be a right C*-correspondence.
 For $K\in \fgpBim(A)$ and a bounded $A$-$A$ bimodular map $f\colon K\to X$, the following statements hold. \begin{enumerate}[label=(\arabic*)] \item $f\in \rCorr_{A-A}(K\to X)$; that is, $f$ is adjointable. \item $f[K]$ is closed, orthogonally complemented, and fgp. \item $\mathsf{Ker}(f)\subset K$ is closed, orthogonally complemented and fgp. \item If $K$ is irreducible and $f\neq 0$, then ${}_ A K_A \cong {}_A f[K]_A$ unitarily. \end{enumerate} \end{lem} \begin{proof} We first remark that $K_1\oplus \cdots \oplus K_n\in \fgpBim(A)$ for any $n\in \bbN$ and $K_1,\ldots, K_n\in \fgpBim(A)$.
 Indeed, simply the take the unions of the left and right Pimsner--Popa bases for the $K_j$ to obtain a basis for the direct sum.
 This observation will be used implicitly in the proof below.
 Also, for $f=0$ all statements are immediate so we suppose throughout that $f\neq 0$.\\